JustBlah/learnxinyminutes-docs/python.html.markdown

 print(gen_to_list)  # => [-1, -2, -3, -4, -5]

 # Decorators
-# Decorator is a higher order function, which accepts and returns a function.
+# A decorator is a higher order function, which accepts and returns a function.
-# In our case decorator accepts a function that is wrapped by decorator as a
-# parameter and returns a new modified function.
 # Decorator usage example – @add_apples decorator will add 'Apple' element into
 # fruits list returned by get_fruits target function.
 def add_apples(func):